giantswarm/handbook/content/docs/support-and-ops/ops-recipes/balance-workloads.md

 kubectl apply -f descheduler-app.yaml
 ```

 Now the scheduler cronjob has been created and soon it will spawn a new job.
-By default, the cronjob runs every 2 minutes. **Since we want to using once, we will remove the app after the job is done.**
+By default, the cronjob runs every 2 minutes. **Since we want to use it once, we will remove the app after the job is done.**

 In case you want to leave the app running, you can adjust the cronjob schedule by editing the values as described above.
 Tunning `schedule: "*/2 * * * *"` value to your needs and reapply the app.